aadittambe/citizenship-quiz/README.md

-# corybookerquiz
+# citizenship-quiz
-Do you think you can date Cory Booker?
+Can you pass the U.S. citizenship test?